adlesh/IntegerFileSorter/README.md

  - make clean: clears the working directory of generated files

 ###### ** This README expects that you are in the directory where files will be stored **

 ## Creating new input files:
 > Input files can be created by calling the create_files executable generated
-> using the Makefile with/without command line arguments.
+> using the Makefile with/without command line arguments

 ### Usage:
   **./create_files** file_name nbr_files nbr_lines nbr_values min_value max_value